 These boys are feisty and won’t give in that easily.
 Their tasty flesh makes up for what they lack in manners, though.
 They have a white, firm flesh.
 Have in mind that there have been cases of ciguatera poisoning.
 Gag Groupers can grow up to be big—I’m talking 30-40 inches long.
 Trophy Gag Grouper, called ‘black bellies,’ can grow up to 5 feet and weigh over 30 lbs.
 So, your trip may get you a real trophy!

 If you get really lucky, you might get one of the strongest fish in this part of the world.
 Amberjacks (aka ‘reef donkeys’) are super hard to get and put even more serious anglers to shame.
 But, don’t step away from a good fight!
 While AJs can grow to a whopping 160 lbs, you’re more likely to get a 20-40 lbs, or a baby Amberjack.
-Early spring to early May is the best time to get them out of Destin.
-Again, people have reported poisoning, so my advice is to let them go.
+Early spring to early May is a good time to catch them, however, it doesn’t get better than during the Destin Fishing Rodeo in October.
+It’s a chance to win a big prize!

 How will you be fishing?